 With a brand new horse trailer costing you anything between £3000-£5000, a used horse trailer can save you some money.
 When viewing a second hand trailer, check everything is in working order, there is no rotting or rust, there is no chance of leaking on the roof, and that the tyres are in good condition.

-There is a wide range of second hand horse trailers listed on Preloved at the moment.
-There are do-up jobs like this one for £250, to nearly new, hardly used trailers for £3000.
+There is a wide range of second hand horse trailers listed on Preloved at the moment – why not save some pennies on that?

 What Grooming Equipment Will I Need?

 You have got everything you need to house and transport your equine friend.
 Here are the items you needs to care for them!

 Halter and lead rope – First things first, you will need a head halter and lead rope to lead your horse.
 You can keep it simple with an adjustable rope head halter and rope, like this one for just £11.99!